onalius/tanzolang-core/clients/python/README.md

-# TanzoLang Python SDK
+# Tanzo Schema Python SDK

-Python client for working with TanzoLang profiles using Pydantic.
+This package provides Pydantic models and validation utilities for working with TanzoLang schema in Python applications.

 ## Installation